mrjamiebowman-blog/.NET-Local-APIM/README.md

-# .NET-Local-APIM
+# .NET Local APIM Tutorials
+This will consist of several tutorials for local development with API Management solutions.

-.NET Local Development with Azure APIM
+## .NET Local Development with Azure APIM